nvsingh2001/fraud-detection-system/README.md

-Sure, here's the converted Markdown version of the content you provided:

 # Fraud Detection System

 This project implements a machine learning-based fraud detection system.
 It includes key steps for preprocessing, training, evaluation, and visualization, designed to help identify and analyze fraudulent activity in data.